rust-lang/book/second-edition/src/ch01-02-hello-world.md

 depends on, and building those libraries.
 We call libraries your code needs *dependencies*.

-The simplest Rust programs, like the one we've written so far, don’t have any dependencies, so right now, you'd only be using the part of Cargo that can take care of building your code.
+The simplest Rust programs, like the one we’ve written so far, don’t have any dependencies, so right now, you’d only be using the part of Cargo that can take care of building your code.
 As you write more complex Rust programs, you’ll want to add dependencies, and if you start off using Cargo, that will be a lot easier to do.